pingcap/docs/tidb-resource-control.md

 #### Examples

-1. Create a resource group `rg1` with a quota of 500 RUs per second, and define a runaway query as one that exceeds 60s, and lower the priority of the runaway auery.
+1. Create a resource group `rg1` with a quota of 500 RUs per second, and define a runaway query as one that exceeds 60 seconds, and lower the priority of the runaway auery.

     ```sql
     CREATE RESOURCE GROUP IF NOT EXISTS rg1 RU_PER_SEC = 500 QUERY_LIMIT=(EXEC_ELAPSED='60s', ACTION=COOLDOWN);